StevenClontz/syllabus/README.md

 #### Comfortable with Git?

-I've set `.gitignore` to ignore a semesters folder, so here's my workflow:

 * Clone the repo as your `master` branch
 * `git checkout semester-specific-branch-name` to make a new branch for the semester
-* Update `syllabus.tex` to fit your course.
+* Update `syllabus.tex` to fit your course, then build your PDF.

-## How to Contribute

-If you are comfortable with GitHub you are free to submit a Pull Request, or I'd probably be happy to give you edit privileges to the repo directly.

-### Who are you?...
+## Who are you?...

 I'm Steven Clontz.
 I'm a mathematician, professor, developer, and puzzler.
-I have a website. <http://www.stevenclontz.com>
+I have a website. <http://stevenclontz.com>